 Nutrition

 What your kids put into their bodies matters.
-They are growing and need to be properly nourished.
-This means feeding your children a balanced diet mainly composed of whole natural foods.
-Think the outer edges of the grocery store and skip anything prepackaged and processed.
+They need proper nutrition as it plays a vital role in how they grow and develop.
+This means feeding your children a balanced diet composed primarily of whole natural foods.
+The idea is to load your grocery cart with items from the outer edges of the store and avoid the aisles where there is prepackaged, processed foods that often contain unhealthy amounts of sugar, salt, and artificial ingredients.

-Keep it simple, think out about every meal including the basics; vegetables, fruit, lean protein, complex carbohydrates, healthy fats, and dairy.
+Keep meal planning simple and try to structure every meal to include a component of each of the following: a vegetable, fruit, lean protein, complex carbohydrates, healthy fats, and dairy.
 An example of what this might look like for dinner: Grilled chicken breast (lean protein), steamed broccoli with a drizzle of olive oil (vegetables and healthy fats), a baked potato topped with Greek yogurt (complex carbohydrates and dairy), and a bowl of mixed berries for dessert (fruit).

 Activity

-Get them moving!
 Limit screen time to less than two hours per day (not including school work) or make it active by playing games that get them moving.
 Track your children’s activity, make sure they are getting at least 60 minutes of movement every day.
+This could include playing outside, participating in sports or dance classes, gym class, or biking to a neighbor’s house to play.

-Be sure you are bringing your kids in for their regular checkups as your doctor can help answer any questions, make recommendations, or catch issues before they are a problem.
+Be sure you are bringing your kids in for their regular checkups as your doctor can help answer any questions, insure milestones are met, make recommendations, or catch issues before they become a problem.

 Creating a Healthy Family